MeltTechAu/MeltTech/Docs/README.md

-Error Fault code 4 = Temperature reading 4 deg C means line fault or thermocouple board issue Any High Temperature errors can be fixed via earthing out the positive of the thermcouple to the kiln case.
+Error Fault code 4 = Temperature reading 4 deg C means line fault or thermocouple board issue

 Just keep your controller software updated ,come back from time to time to see the advancements we are making!!!